 , and the user_id

-for the currently logged in user.
+for the user being authenticated.
 This is the user_id

 package main